Help

 • Find duplicates – the application will scan the chosen folders and disk and find duplicates of all types of files, duplicate folders, similar media files, and similar folders.

-• Duplicate pictures – the app will scan your folders, disk, or Photos Library and find duplicate and similar pictures.
+• Find duplicate pictures – the app will scan your folders, disk, or Photos Library and find duplicate and similar pictures.

-• Duplicate music – the app will scan your folders, disk, or Music Library and find duplicate and similar music files.
+• Find duplicate music – the app will scan your folders, disk, or Music Library and find duplicate and similar music files.

 • Merge folders – here, you can choose two folders to merge and organize your files.